 Strictly Come Dancing 2020 start time: Your guide as the show returns

-Here's everything you need to know as the show returns for another series.
+Here's everything you need to know about Strictly as the live shows kick off!

-It’s official: Strictly Come Dancing is back, and it’s only going to get bigger and better from here on.
+The Strictly Come Dancing live shows are well and truly upon us!

-Also in the Strictly Come Dancing line-up is boxer Nicola Adams, radio presenter Clara Amfo, and Good Morning Britain’s Ranvir Singh, who has had lots of advice from her co-stars.
+Also in the Strictly Come Dancing line-up is boxer Nicola Adams, former NFL star Jason Bell, The Wanted’s Max George, radio presenter Clara Amfo, and Good Morning Britain’s Ranvir Singh, who has had lots of advice from her co-stars.

-Now this year’s celebs have found out which Strictly Come Dancing professionals they’re partnered with, we’ll get to see them in action together on October 24th when the live shows air.

-Taking on the much-coveted Glitterball this year is comedian Bill Bailey, and returning star Jamie Laing, who is eager to stay in the competition after having to drop out last year due to a leg injury.
+As viewers of the opening episode saw, new social distancing guidelines has meant it’s possible for Strictly to go ahead as normal, but with no Strictly audience.

+There are also a few other tweaks to the show’s format, including the need for judges for sit two metres apart (see more on that below).

 When does Strictly Come Dancing start?

-The Strictly Come Dancing launched on BBC on 17th October.
-The series will resume with its first live show on 24th October.
+The Strictly Come Dancing live shows will kick off on BBC One on Saturday October 24th at 7:25pm.

+#Strictly Week One is full to the brim with absolute bops! ????????

+See the full list of our couples' very first routines ???? https://t.co/0vhFF2fQWF pic.twitter.com/MzSuaXbGV0

 It was confirmed by head judge Shirley Ballas that the show will miss its usual start date in September for a later premiere on Saturday 24th October and continue until 19th December, the weekend before Christmas.